Morgan Dixon, LMFT, Clinician Care Coordinator (she/her)

 Creative

-I really value responsiveness to the person in front of me and try to cultivate a sense of play and exploration in sessions.
-This often means being flexible and a little inventive with how we move through the various kinds of experiences therapy has to offer.
+I highly value responsiveness to the person in front of me and strive to cultivate a sense of play and exploration in sessions.
+This often means being flexible and inventive with how we navigate the various experiences therapy has to offer.

 Directive

-I value the felt experience of healing and change and will often prioritize that on some level.
-I ask direct questions, reflect observations, and am always willing to explore practical solutions alongside depth/insight oriented work.
+I prioritize the felt experience of healing and change.
+I ask direct questions, reflect observations, and am always willing to explore practical solutions alongside depth-oriented work.
+This can be particularly helpful for navigating challenges like anxiety in relationships.

 Collaborative

-Alongside the directiveness, I see therapy as an essentially creative and joint effort.
-I try to work with clients to find frameworks, perspectives, and practices that resonate with each person and how they experience the world.
-This means frequent conversations about how a client is experiencing the sessions and what they might want to adjust.
+Alongside directiveness, I view therapy as an essentially creative and joint effort.
+I work with clients to find frameworks, perspectives, and practices that resonate with their unique way of experiencing the world.
+This includes frequent conversations about how sessions feel and what adjustments might be helpful.

 Warm